 Is It Authentic Learning or Not?

 By planning beyond the classroom, a whole new level of understanding and relevant learning takes place.
 What if the CDs were intended for sale at the nearest mall?
-The first thing a teacher may question is how do I get the expertise to make that happen?
 Now, an in depth degree of consultation needs to be pursued.
 Mall managers, local radio stations, graphic designers, bar codes for selling, copyrights local recording studios and marketing experts will need to be considered.
 That's the major leap an educator needs to take to enter the realm of authentic learning.
 What if the recordings were uploaded onto a website and promoted to leaders of energy conservation intended to be used to educate the surrounding community on "Energy Saving"?
-What about an "Energy Saving in Our Homes" campaign for your community?
+What about an "Energy Saving in Our Homes" campaign within your community?
 These are only suggestions but with a little brainstorming and with the right people, it wouldn't be long until a list of exciting possibilities could be created.
 Why are they exciting possibilities?
-Because they're real and relevant!
+Because they're real, relevant and worthy!

 It's All in the "Doing"